Armor Granite Garage Floor Epoxy Kit Is Best In Class With Fast Free Shipping & Great Customer Service!

 2B.
 If using the epoxy flooring primer mix 1/2 gallon of A & 1/2 gallon of B and roll onto floor.
 Repeat until done.
 Allow primer to dry aprox.
 4-5 hrs(dry to the touch) but no more than 20 hrs.
 After 20 hrs lightly sand with 100 grit to rough up.
 I

-4. While the floor epoxy is wet, apply the supplied color chips by simply tossing them slightly up into the air and at a 45 degree angle away from you so that they freely rain down onto the epoxy in an even pattern.
-We give you plenty of chips to achieve the look your eye thinks is best.
-You can use as much of the chips as you want without worrying about running out.
-Avoid tossing too many chips at a time so that you don't wind up with piles of chips which will spoil the the look of your new floor.
+4. While the floor epoxy is wet, apply the supplied color chips by walking in the wet epoxy and simply tossing them slightly up into the air and at a 45 degree angle away from you so that they freely rain down onto the epoxy in an even pattern.
+You have 20lbs of color flakes to achieve the look your eye thinks is best.
+You can use as much of the flakes as you want without worrying about running out.
+Avoid tossing too many flakes at a time so that you don't wind up with piles of flakes which will spoil the look of your new floor.
 Tossing a little at a time is best.
-Leave the last 6 inches of the epoxy without chips.
+Leave the last 6 inches of the epoxy without flakes.
 You will overlap the epoxy from the next section onto this area and then apply the chips.
 All the sections will blend together to form a single monolithic seamless finished coating.
-Using the spiked soles you can see an alternate method a customer shared with us for spreading the chips that works amazingly well at bottom of this page.
+Using the spiked soles you can see an alternate method a customer shared with us for spreading the flakes that works amazingly well at bottom of this page.
+It really just resulted in the perfect color pattern, we couldn't do it better ourselves!

 5. Once you have completed the first section repeat steps 3 & 4 until done.
 Note: After the first section you may do larger areas as you get comfortable working with the epoxy.
 You should be done painting and applying chips in about 2 hrs per kit.
 Use Xylene for any clean ups(available at Home Depot or Lowes).
 Clean up any spills or splatters while epoxy is wet, once dry the only way to remove the epoxy is via grinding.